sujaybn/quizApp/README.md

 5. Add validation and exception handling.
 6. Read questions from a CSV file and populate the database.
 7. Develop a front-end application for user interaction.
+8. Implement CI/CD.
+9. Deploy the web-application on GCP/AWS.

 ## Running the Application Locally
 To run the application on your local machine, follow these steps: